-Organizations across campus supply opportunities for businesses and organizations to get involved with PSU, often furthering their own sustainability goals while providing valuable research opportunties for students and faculty.
+Organizations across campus supply opportunities for businesses and organizations to get involved with PSU, often furthering their own sustainability goals while providing valuable research opportunities for students and faculty.

 Here is a sampling of partnership opportunities:

-A student-staffed organization, Community Environmental Services (CES) has more than 20 years of experience working with local governments, organizations and businesses to to institute effient recycling, waste reduction and resource sustainability programs.
+A student-staffed organization, Community Environmental Services (CES) has more than 20 years of experience working with local governments, organizations and businesses to institute efficient recycling, waste reduction and resource sustainability programs.
 CES has worked with the Port of Portland, New Seasons Market, the City of Portland, and many others.

 Funded by the Institute for Sustainable Solutions and the Oregon Built Environment and Sustainable Technologies Center (Oregon BEST), the Green Building Research Lab is equipped with state-of-the-art equipment for research, testing and evaluation of green building materials and practices.
 The lab offers several options for industry partners to connect—from equipment rental to joint research projects.

 The PSU's Impact Entrepreneurs program supports social entrepreneurship through leadership training, field studies, mentorship programs and the Social Innovation Incubator, which provides startup resources to nascent nonprofits and businesses working to address social issues.

 This program, housed at the Nohad A. Toulon School of Urban Studies & Planning, pairs experts in Portland—both on- and off-campus—with city leaders and developers from mid-sized cities around the country who are wrestling with their own sustainable development projects.

 The federally funded Transportation Research and Education Center, TREC, is based at PSU and home to researchers studying multiple aspects of transportation including electric vehicles, bike, pedestrian and transit infrastructure and intelligent transportation systems.